nachotp/lemiknow/README.md

 # Le Mi Know (when it's done)
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-red.svg)](#python) [![Downloads](https://pepy.tech/badge/lemiknow)](https://pepy.tech/project/lemiknow) [![Downloads](https://pepy.tech/badge/lemiknow/month)](https://pepy.tech/project/lemiknow/month) [![GitHub stars](https://img.shields.io/github/stars/nachotp/lemiknow.svg?style=social&label=Star&maxAge=1000)](https://github.com/nachotp/lemiknow/stargazers/)

-A small library that extends on [knockknock](https://github.com/huggingface/knockknock) to get a notification when your function call is complete or when it crashes during the process with two additional lines of code.
+A small library that extends on [knockknock](https://github.com/huggingface/knockknock) to get a notification when your function call starts, finishes, or when it crashes during the process with two additional lines of code.

-When training deep learning models, it is common to use early stopping.
-Apart from a rough estimate, it is difficult to predict when the training will finish.
-Thus, it can be interesting to set up automatic notifications for your training.
-It is also interesting to be notified when your training crashes in the middle of the process for unexpected reasons.
+Say goodbye to the guessing game, lemiknow will let you know what you need to know, when you need to know.

 ## Installation